IGNF/lidar-prod/docs/source/background/production_process.md

 ## C) Building Identification

-Goal: Highlight potential buildings that were missed by the rule-based algorithm, for human inspection.
+**Goal**: Highlight potential buildings that were missed by the rule-based algorithm, for human inspection.

 Among points that were **not** _candidate buildings points_ identify those which meet the requirement to be `confirmed`, and cluster them.